jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 PS C:\Users\arwhyte> choco upgrade chocolatey
 ```

+For other `choco` commands see the [Chocolatey Wiki](https://github.com/chocolatey/choco/wiki/CommandsReference) on Github.

 ## 4.0 Create a Git Working directory
 I use [Git](https://git-scm.com/) as my distributed version control system and [Github](https://github.com/) to store and share my work.
 If you don't have a Github account create one (it's free).
 I organize my development work locally by service (e.g., Bitbucket, Github) and by the organization or user account whose repos I choose to fork.
 I offer this approach merely as an example; choose a directory structure for organizing your project work that makes sense to you.